digitalservicebund/ris-ui/README.md

 ## Usage

-Import and apply the RIS UI theme and styling where you set up your application (typically `main.ts`):
+Import and apply the RIS UI theme, styling, and fonts where you set up your application (typically `main.ts`):

 ```diff
   // main.ts